ethanwhite/moore-ddd/supplement.md

 simultaneously and the interactions among these species are context dependent (Chamberlain et al. 2014 in Ecology Letters; Poi et al. 2014 preprint).
-These kinds of challenges extend to many other areas of data science and require complex approaches to machine learning including Markov networks, neutral networks, etc. Ecology represents an extreme point on the high dimensional axis and out work will help break ground in this area by building on cutting edge work on species interactions (Clark et al. 2014, Harris 2014).
+These kinds of challenges extend to many other areas of data science and require complex approaches to machine learning including Markov networks, neural networks, etc. Ecology represents an extreme point on the high dimensional axis and our work will help break ground in this area by building on cutting edge work on species interactions (Clark et al. 2014, Harris 2014).
 In addition to developing the methods for addressing these problems we will build tools and develop training to allow other scientists to take advantage of these